anderson-aristotle/ruby-array/README.md

 - Access the 3rd element from the end of the array.
 - Access the 10th element in the array.
 - Assign [-12, -49] to the the 5th element from the end.
-- Access all the elements starting at index 1.
+- Access all the elements starting at the 2nd element.

 ## Using a Ruby Array as a stack or queue